 21. Do you have two wireless microphones available?

-It is my opinion that two wireless microphones are the standard for every wedding reception.
-Not only are transitions between formalities seamless, but it also offers a backup solution if one of the microphones has technical difficulties during the toasts.
+It is my opinion that two wireless microphones are the standard for every wedding ceremony and reception.
+Not only are transitions between formalities seamless, but two wireless microphones also imply that there is a backup solution if one of the microphones has technical difficulties.

 22. Do you set up a sign or banner with your equipment?